 John joined Watsi on August 18th, 2019.
-Six months ago, John became the 5347th member to automatically support a new Watsi patient every month.
-Since then, 367 more people have become monthly donors!
-John's most recent donation traveled 8,200 miles to support Abdiaziz, a baby boy from Ethiopia, to fund anorectal multi-stage treatment.
+Two years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 8,500 miles to support Hiram, a studious boy from Kenya, to fund clubfoot treatment so he can run and play.